BillTheTsar/Shuttle-Detection/docs/model_development_log_mkdocs.md

 | 5        | Validation | False                 | 0.01           | False                   | 0.0108       |
 | 6        | Validation | True                  | 0.00           | True                    | 0.2017       |

-We can clearly see the average losses clustering around two values; 0.01 and 0.20.
+We see the average losses cluster around 0.01 and 0.20.
 We also see that there is a perfect correlation between applying Gaussian noise and incurring an abnormally high validation loss.
 Before stage-2 version 5, we would apply Gaussian noise to a crop or frame the following way: